CastroLab-UCM/EV-Evacuation-Readiness-UCOP/README.md

 ## Using This Repository

-Each task folder contains the publications, tools, source code, presentations, videos, and supporting documentation associated with that research task.

 ### Download the Repository

 You can obtain the project files in either of the following ways.